launchdarkly/openfeature-dotnet-server/README.md

 This provider is designed primarily for use in multi-user systems such as web servers and applications.
 It follows the server-side LaunchDarkly model for multi-user contexts.
 It is not intended for use in desktop and embedded systems applications.

-> [!WARNING]
-> This is a beta version.
-The API is not stabilized and may introduce breaking changes.

-> [!NOTE]
-> This OpenFeature provider uses production versions of the LaunchDarkly SDK, which adhere to our standard [versioning policy](https://docs.launchdarkly.com/home/relay-proxy/versioning).

 # LaunchDarkly overview

 [LaunchDarkly](https://www.launchdarkly.com) is a feature management platform that serves trillions of feature flags daily to help teams build better software, faster.
 [Get started](https://docs.launchdarkly.com/home/getting-started) using LaunchDarkly today!